 Jennifer Derryberry Mann

-Jenni Derryberry Mann opened the doors to Blooma Nashville in 2014, believing that women deserve a beautiful, warm welcome into pregnancy, birth, and motherhood.
-A mama, prenatal/postnatal yoga teacher, life coach, and women’s circle facilitator, Jenni also incorporates training as a doula, childbirth educator, and yoga nidra meditation guide into her work with women as they make their sacred journey into motherhood.
-Jenni has been part of the Blooma Inc. family from the very beginning, when she helped create the first Blooma studio in Minneapolis in 2007.
+Jenni Derryberry Mann opened the doors to the studio in 2014, believing that women deserve a warm welcome into pregnancy, birth, and motherhood.
+A mama, prenatal/postnatal yoga teacher, restorative exercise specialist, self-care coach, and women’s circle facilitator, Jenni also incorporates training as a doula, childbirth educator, and yoga nidra meditation guide into her work with women as they make their sacred journey into motherhood.
+Jenni has been part of the Blooma family from the very beginning, when she collaborated on the first Blooma studio in Minneapolis in 2007.
 At Blooma Nashville, Jenni teaches Prenatal Yoga, BYOBaby Mama-Baby Yoga, Little Crawlers & Movers Yoga, the Blooma Birth Intensive class, Blooma Prenatal Yoga Teacher Training, and she leads seasonal circles for women and mothers.

 Brittany VanHooser is the mother of two very spirited daughters.
 In her efforts and endeavors as a mom, she has learned a lot about how crucial self care is.
 Her passion is to assist others in maintaining great self care through massage and body work.
 Brittany graduated from the Natural Health Institute in 2006.
 She is thrilled that her journey has led to helping fellow moms and family members relax, unwind, and stay centered through some of the most exciting years in life: pregnancy and early childhood.